ALDL

 Assembly Line Diagnostic Link, Assembly Line Data Link, or ALDL is a proprietary on-board diagnostics system developed by General Motors before the standardization of OBD-2.
 It was previously called Assembly Line Communications Link or ALCL.
 The two terms are used interchangeably.

 The ALDL communications link was originally developed at the General Motors Emissions Control Systems Project Center located at GM's Milford, Michigan Proving ground.
 The center was responsible for coordinating all divisional and staff design, testing and development activities of the emission control system for GM USA passenger vehicles designed to meet the requirements of the 1981 clean air act.

-"Project Center Chief Engineer Harry H. Lyon explains, "Basically, the ECS project center is a common watering hole for all (GM) divisional and corporate staff activities."